BirdeeHub/nixCats-nvim/README.md

 #### [lze](https://github.com/BirdeeHub/lze)

-`lze` is my take on what `lz.n` did.
+`lze` is my take on what `lz.n` did, after spending a decent amount of time contributing to `lz.n` to begin with.

 I preferred a different design to the management of state and custom handlers, and quite like the result.
-The example configuration in this repo uses it for lazy loading.
+The main example configuration in this repo uses it for lazy loading.

-But it solves the same problems as `lz.n`, so hopefully one of these non-`lazy.nvim` solutions to lazy loading will appeal to you!

 ---